 The USDA-NRCS Regional Conservation Partnership Program (RCPP) awarded $1.5 million for the project to Sand County Foundation.

 “Over the five-year project, we will improve resiliency and ecosystem services on at least 1,000 acres of existing degraded prairie and savanna habitat.
-We will also convert vulnerable cropland to permanent vegetative cover as agroforestry, prairie buffers, field borders, and pastures enrolled in prescribed grazing systems,” Peterson said.
+We will also convert 1,000 acres of vulnerable cropland to permanent vegetative cover as agroforestry, prairie buffers, field borders, and well-managed pastures,” Peterson said.

 Key partners in the project include: Valley Stewardship Network, Driftless Area Land Conservancy, Southern Driftless Grasslands, Savanna Institute, Applied Ecological Services, The Nature Conservancy in Wisconsin, U.S. Fish & Wildlife Service, and Southern Wisconsin Land Conservancy.